-Serving 7,000+ students and professionals nationwide, MLT is a leading source of minority talent at its blue-chip partner companies, including Citi, Deloitte, Goldman Sachs, Google, PepsiCo and Target, as well as at the nation’s top MBA programs.
-John has been featured on CNN, the cover of Fortune, and was named one of Forbes Top 30 social entrepreneurs in the world.
+Serving 8,000+ students and professionals nationwide, MLT is a leading source of minority talent at 170+ blue-chip partner companies, including Amazon, Boston Consulting Group, Citi, Deloitte, Goldman Sachs, Google, Greylock Partners, PepsiCo, and Target, as well as at the nation’s top MBA programs.
+John has been featured on CBS News, CNBC, CNN, the cover of Fortune, as well as in The Atlantic, the Wall Street Journal, the Washington Post, and The Economist.
+He was named one of Forbes Top 30 social entrepreneurs in the world.

 Prior to MLT, John was an executive with the National Basketball Association, where he served as managing director of NBA Japan, and as director of marketing for Latin America.
 Before joining the NBA, John spent four years with the Walt Disney Company in new business development and marketing.

-John serves on the Board of Trustees of Yale University, and he is a Director of Walker & Dunlop, a NYSE-traded real estate finance company.
+John serves on the Board of Trustees of Yale University, and is a Director of Walker & Dunlop, an NYSE-traded real estate finance company.
 He was appointed to President Obama’s Advisory Commissions on Educational Excellence for African Americans and on Historically Black Colleges.
 He is an advisor to Northeastern University’s Center for Inclusive Computing.
-John also serves on a number of non-profit boards, including the Woodrow Wilson National Fellowship Foundation, and venture philanthropy fund New Profit.
+John also serves on a number of non-profit boards, including the Woodrow Wilson National Fellowship Foundation and venture philanthropy fund New Profit.